evmcnb/quartz/content/Full/Appendicitis.md

 ### Appendicitis in Children

 Appendicitis is one of the most common acute surgical problems facing children.
-Diagnosis is often made difficult by a presentation which is far from the classically history of:
+Diagnosis is often made difficult by a presentation which is far from the classical history.

-- central abdominal pain which later radiates to the right iliac fossa
-- low-grade pyrexia
-- minimal vomiting
+Typically:
+1. Vomiting same time or before the pain
+2. Poor localisation
+3. Behavioural signs - profound lethargy, irritability, and a refusal to eat
+4. Diarrhoea - need to differentiate from [[Full/Viral gastroenteritis|Viral gastroenteritis]]

+> [!info] How to differentiate from [[Full/Viral gastroenteritis|Viral gastroenteritis]]
+> 1. **Movement** - in appendicitis the child will lie flat and still, may be restless in gastroenteritis trying to get comfortable.
+Hop on one leg to test
+> 2. **Pain** - pain will be constant and progressive.
+In GE may be colicy and cramping
+> 3. **Diarrhoea** - smaller volumes in appendicitis
+> 4. **Appetite** - total anorexia in appendicitis
+> 5. **Vomiting** - only a few times in appendicitis

 Children who are younger or have a retrocaecal/pelvic appendix are more likely to present in an atypical way